centrapay/centrapay-docs/src/api/bank-accounts/bank-accounts.md

 # Bank Accounts
 {:.no_toc}

-Bank Accounts are used to get money in and out of a Centrapay account.
+Bank Accounts are used to get money in and out of a Centrapay Account.
 Money is moved by creating "Top Up" or "Withdrawal" [Funds Transfers][].

-Bank accounts must be "direct debit authorized" before they can be used for a Top Up and they must be "verified" before top up funds are released.
-Bank accounts do not require "direct debit authorization" or "verification" in order to perform a Withdrawal.
+Bank Accounts must be "direct debit authorized" before they can be used for a Top Up and they must be "verified" before top up funds are released.
+Bank Accounts do not require "direct debit authorization" or "verification" in order to perform a Withdrawal.
 A 4-digit code from any recent Centrapay-initiated bank transaction can be used to verify a bank account.